Pajo00/Data-Professional-Survey/README.md

 The aim of this project is to display my skills in analyzing and visualizing a survey carried out on Data professionals using PowerBI.

+## Problem Statement

+•	Which countries have the highest representation in the dataset?
+•	What are the most common job titles held by respondents?
+•	Which programming languages are most favored by respondents?
+•	What is the average annual salary across different Job titles?
+•	How satisfied are respondents with different aspects of their current positions, such as salary and work/life balance
+•	How do respondents perceive the difficulty of breaking into the data field?

-# Data Sourcing
+## Data Sourcing

-This data was found online, downloaded as an excel file and then imported into PowerBI for cleaning, analysis and visualization.
+This data was found online, downloaded as an Excel file, and then imported into PowerBI for cleaning, analysis and visualization.

 ![](Dataset.png)